-AFP reported a development related to the Syrian civil war that didn’t surprise me one bit: Russian President Vladimir Putin turned down Saudi Arabia’s offer of USD 15 billion of arms sales, plus an opportunity to increase Russia’s influence in the Middle East under the condition that Putin gives up his support for Syria President Bashar Al-Assad, a move which would effectively spell a death sentence for the embattled Alawite ruler.
+AFP (Kambui’s note: the AFP link is dead.
+Use this one from Reuters) reported a development related to the Syrian civil war that didn’t surprise me one bit: Russian President Vladimir Putin turned down Saudi Arabia’s offer of USD 15 billion of arms sales, plus an opportunity to increase Russia’s influence in the Middle East under the condition that Putin gives up his support for Syria President Bashar Al-Assad, a move which would effectively spell a death sentence for the embattled Alawite ruler.

 The more striking aspect of this news is how AFP almost lays bare the root of Syria’s civil war.
 I’ll fill in a few blanks that you won’t likely see discussed on the major news outlets.